do i need planning permission

 triple garage

-If you’d prefer to invest in a garage over a shed, then thankfully, this too can complete without planning permission.
-If the garage is attached to the house, it must be less than 30 square metres, or if detached, less than 15-square metres.
-It must also be under 4m (or 2.5m in height if within 2m of a boundary) and not provided as a living space.
+However, if the garage is attached to your house, it must be less than 30 square metres, or if detached, less than 15 square metres.
+It must also be under 4m tall (or 2.5m if within 2m of a boundary) and not be used as a living space.

-Garages attached to a house may require building regulations.
-However, those detached are usually exempt unless they are above 30 square metres in size.
-More information on the conditions required for a garage build can be found here.
+Garages attached to a house may require building regulations, but detached garages are usually exempt unless they’re above 30 square metres.
+Check out this guide for more information.

 9. Decking